VigneshVSV/hololinked/README.md

 ```

-The intention of this feature is to eliminate the need to implement a detailed HTTP server (& its API) which generally poses problems in serializing commands issued to instruments, or write an additional bioler-plate HTTP to RPC bridge, or find a reasonable HTTP-RPC implementation which supports all three of properties, actions and events, yet appeals deeply to the python world. ``hololinked`` precisely solves this problem, its very flexible but suited for instrumentation control RPCs and embraces python fully - see a list of currently supported features [below](#currently-supported).
+The intention of this feature is to eliminate the need to implement a detailed HTTP server (& its API) which generally poses problems in serializing commands issued to instruments, or write an additional bioler-plate HTTP to RPC bridge, or find a reasonable HTTP-RPC implementation which supports all three of properties, actions and events, yet appeals deeply to the python world. ``hololinked`` precisely solves this problem, its very flexible but suited for instrumentation control RPCs and embraces python fully - see a list of currently supported features [below](#currently-supported). <br/>
-Ultimately, as expected, the redirection from the HTTP side to RPC is mediated by ZeroMQ which implements the fully fledged RPC that queues all the HTTP requests to execute them one-by-one on the hardware/object.
+Ultimately, as expected, the redirection from the HTTP side to the object is mediated by ZeroMQ which implements the fully fledged RPC that queues all the HTTP requests to execute them one-by-one on the hardware/object.
+The HTTP server can also communicate with the RPC server over ZeroMQ's INPROC (intra-process) or IPC (inter-process) transport methods like seen in the example above.
+There is no need for yet another TCP (from HTTP)  to TCP (from ZeroMQ) athough this is also supported. <br/>
 Serialization-Deserilization overheads are already reduced.
-For example, when pushing an event or returning a reply for an action from the object, there is no JSON deserilization-serilization overhead when the message passes through the HTTP server.
+For example, when pushing an event which gets automatically tunneled as a HTTP SSE or returning a reply for an action from the object, there is no JSON deserilization-serilization overhead when the message passes through the HTTP server.
 The message is serialized once on the object side but passes transparently through the HTTP server.

 One may use the HTTP API according to one's beliefs although it is mainly intended for web development and cross platform clients like the interoperable [node-wot](https://github.com/eclipse-thingweb/node-wot) client.
-Please check node-wot docs on how to consume thing descriptions to call actions, read & write properties or subscribe to events.
+Please check node-wot docs on how to consume [Thing Descriptions](https://www.w3.org/TR/wot-thing-description11) to call actions, read & write properties or subscribe to events.
 A Thing Description will be automatically generated if absent or can be supplied manually.
 To know more about client side scripting, please look into the documentation [How-To](https://hololinked.readthedocs.io/en/latest/howto/index.html) section.

 ##### NOTE - The package is under development.
 Contributors welcome.